plainslife/CLI-Mine-Digger/README.md

 ``````
     g++ src/main.cpp obj/assets.o obj/rankings.o -I include -o bin/mines
 ``````
-    note: you can name the excutable mines with any name you want

 ##### Run and play the game:
 4. The run the executable using: (or if you change the name of the excutable please use that)